-The Company has received a dispensation from the Companies Tribunal to transfer relevant functions of a Social and Ethics Committee (SEC) to the Board with effect from 2 October 2018 for a period of three (3) years.
+The Company established a Social and Ethics Committee (SEC) in September 2021.
 As the Company does not have employees, certain of the functions of a SEC are not applicable to it.
-The residual applicable functions of a SEC, for which the Board will be responsible for, are contained in the Board Charter
+The residual applicable functions of a SEC, for which the Board will be responsible for, are contained in the Board Charter.